 Infants who suffer from brain damage run a much higher risk of developing a series of cognitive disabilities as their brains are still forming.
 Rehabilitation treatments aim to help people with cognitive and emotional problems, including:

 - Attention and concentration

 - Impulse reactions

-In addition to emotional and cognitive rehabilitation, infant and children may need to undergo physical rehabilitation as well, which can include physical and occupational therapy.
+In addition to emotional and cognitive rehabilitation, infants and children may need to undergo physical rehabilitation as well.
+This can include physical and occupational therapy.
 Physical rehabilitation aims to help with problems with:

 - Nutrition and health

 - Physical fitness and mobility

 Medication for brain damage aims to help people control pain, cognitive difficulties and emotional difficulties.
 When children enter school, there is a risk of attention deficit problems, hyperactivity, seizures and more.
 If the child has cerebral palsy, antispasmodic and anti-seizure medication can help children control seizures and spastic, uncontrollable movements.
 Medication for attention, focus and concentration may include methylphenidate (Ritalin) and bromocriptine (Parlodel).

 In addition, as infants grow older, problems with aggression, anxiety and depression may surface.
 Medications such as antidepressants and carbamamazapine (Tegretol) may be prescribed.